visgraf/mrnet/README.md

 ## Hyperparameters

-##### W & B
+#### Naming
-project_name: a name for a set of experiments
+- project_name: a name for a set of experiments; if logging to Weights and Biases, this will be the name of the project created.

-##### Network
+#### Network
-model: the model subclass; M for M-Net; L for L-Net; S-Net will be incorporated to this code later.
+- model: the model subclass; M for M-Net; L for L-Net; S-Net will be incorporated to this code later.
-in_features: dimension of the input layer (ex: 2 for an image)
+- in_features: dimension of the input layer (ex: 2 for an image)
-out_features: dimension of the output layer (ex: 3 for three color channels)
+- out_features: dimension of the output layer (ex: 3 for three color channels)
-hidden_layers: number off hidden layers (ex: 1)
+- hidden_layers: number off hidden layers (ex: 1)
-hidden_features: number of features in the hidden layers; should be a list with 1 value for each hidden layer (ex: [256]) or a list with a pair [input, output] for each hidden layer (ex: [128, 256]).
+- hidden_features: number of features in the hidden layers; should be a list with 1 value for each hidden layer (ex: [256]) or a list with a pair [input, output] for each hidden layer (ex: [128, 256]).
-bias: boolean that states whether to have a bias in the first layer or not.
+- bias: boolean that states whether to have a bias in the first layer or not.
-max_stages: maximum number of stages to be added to the network (ex: 3)
+- max_stages: maximum number of stages to be added to the network (ex: 3)

 # Frequency Initialization
 omega_0: a list with 1 number for each stage of the network (ex: [16]); the range of frequencies from where we sample frequencies to initialize the first layer of the network.